laravel/nova-docs/1.0/customization/resource-tools.md

 #### Resource Tool Properties

-Your resource tool's `Tool.vue` component receives several `props`: `resourceName`, `resourceId`, and `field`.
+Your resource tool's `Tool.vue` component receives several Vue `props`: `resourceName`, `resourceId`, and `field`.
 The `resourceId` property contains the primary key of the resource the tool is currently attached to.
 You may use the `resourceId` when making requests to your controllers.
 The `field` property provides access to any tool [options](#tool-options) that may be available:

 ```js
 const issuesRefunds = this.field.issuesRefunds;